 Have a personal blog where you open up yourself into the world?
-Unlike a niche blog where the topics are on a definite subject, personal blogging often involves journeying through diverse topics, from personal organization, DIY, inspiration, opinions to matters of beauty and lifestyle.
+Unlike a niche blog where the topics are on a definite subject, personal blogging often involves journeying through diverse topics, from personal organization, DIY, inspiration, and opinions to matters of beauty and lifestyle.

-Thus, it's not surprising that sometimes you might not be in a position to figure what to write about next.
-That's when these personal blog post ideas come in handy!
+Thus, it's not surprising that sometimes you might not be in a position to figure out what to write about next.
+That's when these personal blog topics come in handy!

 The trick is to use your own life as inspiration- simply taking note of things around you and relating them to your readers.
 For example, if you went on a trip, you might write a post about ways to keep in touch with people while traveling, what things to pack for travel, or share the moments with your readers.